dataloop/dataloop-support/docs/agent/installation_docker.md

 A set of independent foreground processes that log to standard out that can be run under a [s6-svc](http://skarnet.org/software/s6/)

-This container is also provided as a base container running a Dataloop agent.
+This container is also provided as a base container running an Outlyer (Dataloop) agent.
 You can extend it with embedded plugins, or with Prometheus exporters, for example.

 Based upon [Alpine Linux](https://www.alpinelinux.org) and using [Scott Mebberson](https://github.com/smebberson) base image, [s6](http://skarnet.org/software/s6/) is used for process managment